PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 > #### Kubernetes naming .. ![](../info.png)
 > Full documentation on Kubernetes DNS can be found at the official Kubernetes site at this URL https://kubernetes.io/docs/admin/dns/

-In we look at the mongo configuration in our Fuge configuration file, we can see that we have named our mongo port `main` and the service is called `mongo`.
+If we look at the mongo configuration in our Fuge configuration file, we can see that we have named our mongo port `main` and the service is called `mongo`.
 The underlying protocol is `tcp` so the mapping to this hostname is fairly straightforward.

 Our `resolve` function is using exactly the same naming scheme to dynamically resolve the service the `adderservice`, `auditservice` and `mongo` endpoints.

 In each case we cached the DNS lookups (and the database or HTTP clients).
-Whilst this removes additional latency and network traffic which would occur from constant DNS requests, it doesn't allow for dynamic system reconfiguration.
+While this removes additional latency and network traffic which would occur from constant DNS requests, it doesn't allow for dynamic system reconfiguration.
 In other words, by caching an endpoint forever, we lose one of the main benefits of DNS.
 For the sake of simplicity we didn't implement a comprehensive caching strategy in this recipe.
 In a